Drug Residue Testing

 Clean up Preparation

 Now it’s time to prepare for clean up.
-Your inspector will assess the scope of the proposed clean up based on their initial reports.
-The clean up prep will involve going over:
+Your inspector will assess the extent of the proposed cleaning based on their initial reports.
+The preparation will involve reviewing:

 - Contamination levels in each room and area

 - Cleaning machines required – Concerns regarding security or structural integrity

 - Waste disposal methods